 Datadog is a cloud-based monitoring and analytics platform for IT infrastructure, applications, and logs.
-It provides real-time visibility into the performance, health, and key metrics of applications, networks, servers and processes running on various environments such as, cloud, on-premise, hybrid.
+It provides real-time visibility into the performance, health, and key metrics of applications, networks, servers, and processes running on various environments such as cloud, on-premise, and hybrid.
 It also provides an ability to correlate the data from multiple sources to gain insights and troubleshoot issues.

 Datadog also offers a range of integrations with other tools and technologies, such as Kubernetes, AWS, GCP, and more, to make it easy to collect, monitor, and analyze data from various systems and applications.

 Chronosphere is the revolutionary solution for modern businesses struggling to contend with ever-growing data and cloud complexity.
 With backing from top venture capital firms like Greylock, Lux Capital, General Atlantic, Addition and Founders Fund – as well as major hubs in New York City, Seattle, and Vilnius – Chronosphere puts business owners back in control of their own success by providing much-needed peace of mind.